Veltoc/DungeonRefactor/README.md

 		public void special(DungeonCharacter opponent){special();}
    		public void special(){}
-- (M) Refactor #8: Create builder for monsters and heroes.
-Instead of building with constructors, using the builder pattern to create our hero and monster subclasses.
+- (M) Refactor #8: Create factory for monsters and heroes.
+Instead of creating with constructors, using the simple factory pattern to create our hero and monster subclasses.
 After refactor 1,2,7 the only thing left was the constructor
 Ogre:

 		public Ogre() {